scottgriv/php-web_utilities/SMB File Upload Utility/README.md

 - Select and upload the file.

 ## Deployment
-Edit the ``resources/config.ini`` file with the necessary credentials for connecting to the directory you plan on dropping the file in.
+- Edit the ``resources/config.ini`` file with the necessary credentials for connecting to the directory you plan on dropping the file in.
+- Feel free to add your company's logo by replacing the ``images/logo.png`` file.

 -----